 They started the Adam Walsh Outreach Center for Missing Children out of their garage just a few days after Adam’s funeral.
 Later, the couple lobbied for the Missing Children’s Act, which would create a system for data to be entered into the FBI’s National Crime Information Center database (NCIC).

 In 1984, John Walsh cofounded the National Center for Missing & Exploited Children.
 A few years later, he became the host of America’s Most Wanted.
-Currently, John and their son Callahan host the Investigation Discovery series In Pursuit With John Walsh.
-[Time]
+Currently, John and his son Callahan host ID's series In Pursuit With John Walsh.

-2. In 2008, Florida police announced that serial killer Ottis Toole had killed Adam, and said they were closing the case file.
+In 2008, Florida police announced that serial killer Ottis Toole had killed Adam, and said they were closing the case file